-From what we can tell, there are no clinical trial results or studies presented on the website to support the weight loss claims pertaining to Access Bars.
+From what we can tell, there are no clinical trial results or studies presented on the website to support the weight-loss claims pertaining to Access Bars, which could be the reason for multiple reports of no results.
 In fact, one dieter said, “Don’t see any fat loss from my midsection at all.”

 According to another user, “Not good for weight loss, and don’t like all the saturated fat and sugar.”

-After doing all sorts of research, we have concluded that if there is a specific part of a weight loss supplement or diet pill that is quite concerning or bothersome (a difficult exercise, no clinical studies, high cost) the chances of prolonged weight loss success are small.
+After doing all sorts of research, we have concluded that if there is a specific part of a weight-loss supplement or diet pill that is quite concerning or bothersome (a difficult exercise, no clinical studies, high cost) the chances of prolonged success are small.
 Therefore if Access Bars are not supported by real science and are too expensive for many dieters to afford, this could be a deal breaker.

 Sadly we did not locate any real science to support Access Bars for weight management and fat reduction.
-Even though these bars are claimed to help burn off excess body fat, there is no real clinical evidence presented on the official website.
-We at DietSpotlight need to see actual documentation of clinical results before we can get behind a diet product.
+Even though these bars claim to help burn off excess body fat, there is no real clinical evidence presented on the official website.
+We at DietSpotlight need to see actual documentation of results before we can get behind a diet product.

-We are excited to see a diet bar that is low in calories, but when compared to other products on the market today, we feel that Access Bars fall short.
-After all, these bars only contain two grams of protein and one gram of fiber.
-Furthermore, they contain both sugar and sugar alcohol, which will certainly deter some people.
+So, should you jump right in the car and zoom out for this one?
+We are excited to see a diet bar that is low in calories, but when compared to other products on the market today, we feel that Access Bars fall short, which means we have reservations recommending it.
+After all, these only contain two grams of protein and one gram of fiber.
+Furthermore, there is both sugar and sugar alcohol to worry about.

-If you want to see faster weight loss results, we advise you to go with a diet bar or weight loss supplement that is backed by real clinical studies, contains proven ingredients and is not hard on your wallet.
+If you want to see faster weight-loss results, we advise you to go with a supplement that is backed by real clinical studies, contains proven ingredients and is not hard on your wallet.

-One of the finest fat-loss products we’ve come across in 2015 is Leptigen.
-This weight loss supplement contains four ingredients, which are proven in documented clinical studies to help increase fat loss and elevate metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+This weight-loss supplement contains four ingredients, which are proven in documented clinical studies to help increase fat loss and elevate metabolism.
 Moreover, we can’t locate any discussion of harmful side effects and user responses posted online express people are seeing real results.